itssamuelrowe/binarystars/content/basics-of-java/the-hello-world-program.md

 In this section, you will learn to write the *Hello World* program.

-Many programming courses begin with a simple example program that prints the text, "Hello, world!" on the console.
+Many programming books begin with a simple example program that prints the text, "Hello, world!" on the console.

 ```